Atlantic tripletail: Geographical distribution

 The Atlantic tripletail is the only fish in the family Lobotidae that can be found in the Atlantic Ocean.
-It is, however, distributed across tropical seas especially in the Indonesian region which is commonly found in wet markets such as in Pontianak, West Kalimantan.
+It is, however, distributed across tropical seas, especially in the Indonesian region, which is commonly found in wet markets such as in Pontianak, West Kalimantan.

-In US waters, Atlantic tripletails are found from Massachusetts and Bermuda to Argentina, the eastern Atlantic and Mediterranean Sea, from Madeira Island to the Gulf of Guinea, the eastern Pacific from Costa Rica to Peru, and the western Pacific from Japan to Fiji and Tuvalu.
+In US waters, Atlantic tripletails are found from Massachusetts and Bermuda to Argentina, the eastern Atlantic, and Mediterranean Sea, from Madeira Island to the Gulf of Guinea, the eastern Pacific from Costa Rica to Peru, and the western Pacific from Japan to Fiji and Tuvalu.
 They are rarely found north of Chesapeake Bay.
 They are found on the Gulf Coast from April to October and then migrate to warmer waters during winter.
 In the spring, tripletails concentrate just offshore of two particular spots: Port Canaveral, Florida (March–June) and Jekyll Island, Georgia (April–July).

 The Atlantic tripletail has been recorded as far north as the United Kingdom.

 Habitat and ecology

-Atlantic tripletails are found coastally in most, but not all, tropical and subtropical seas.
-They are semimigratorial and pelagic.
+Atlantic tripletails are found coastally in most tropical and subtropical seas.
+They are somewhat migratorial and pelagic.
 Normally solitary, they have been known to form schools.
 They can be found in bays, sounds, and estuaries during the summer.
 Juveniles are usually found swimming under patches of Sargassum algae.
 In the Gulf of Mexico, adults are usually found in open water, but can also be found in passes, inlets, and bays near river mouths.
 Large adults are sometimes found near the surface over deep, open water, although always associated with floating objects.
-Young fishes are also often found in or near shipwrecks, beams or supports, jetties, flotsam and sea buoys.
-Fry are usually found in waters that exceed 84 °F (29 °C), greater than 3.3‰ salinity, and more than 230 feet (70 m) deep.
+Young fish are also often found in or near shipwrecks, beams or supports, jetties, flotsam, and sea buoys.
+Fry are usually found in waters that exceed 84 °F (29 °C), greater than 3.3‰ salinity, and more than 230 ft (70 m) deep.

-Tripletail are well known for their unusual behavior of floating just beneath the surface with one side exposed, mimicking a leaf or floating debris.
+Tripletails are well known for their unusual behavior of floating just beneath the surface with one side exposed, mimicking a leaf or floating debris.
 They are also known to be able to change between light and dark shades of their normal coloration.
-These behaviors may help juveniles avoid predators, and are also believed to be a feeding strategy.
-Located in rafts of flotsam, near buoys, channel markers, crab trap floats, and other floating structures that provide cover for prey species, tripletail floating on their side may appear to be part of this cover, allowing close approach before the prey are taken in ambush.
+These behaviors may help juveniles avoid predators and are also believed to be a feeding strategy.
+Located in rafts of flotsam, near buoys, channel markers, crab trap floats, and other floating structures that provide cover for prey species, tripletails floating on their sides may appear to be part of this cover, allowing close approach before the prey are taken in ambush.
 The behavior has resulted in a rapidly increasing incidence of recreational fishermen sight-fishing for the floating tripletail, resulting in severe bag and length restrictions in Florida and Georgia to ensure future populations.

 Biology

 Diet

-Atlantic tripletails are opportunistic eaters; they feed on a variety of foods, mostly small finfish such as gulf menhaden, Atlantic bumpers, and anchovies.
+Atlantic tripletails are opportunistic feeders, consuming a variety of foods, mostly small finfish such as gulf menhaden, Atlantic bumpers, and anchovies.
 They also feed on invertebrates such as blue crabs and brown shrimp, as well as other benthic crustaceans.